bscotch/crashlands-public/campaigns/README.md

 - **String:** A sequence of bytes that can be interpreted as text is a "string".
 All strings in the campaign file end with a "null" byte (`00000000`), so strings can be read by grabbing each byte until you hit a null byte.
 - **Integer:** A sequence of bytes of some known length, interpreted as an integer value.
 For example, an 8-bit (1 byte) integer, 16-bit (2 byte) integer, and so on.
 - **Signed/Unsigned Integer:** An integer can either allow negatives ("signed") or only positives ("unsigned").
 These are typically named like `s8` (8-bit signed integer) or `u32` (32-bit unsigned integer)
+- **Outpost:** In Crashlands the base world is randomly generated.
+"Outposts" are non-random, designed locations scattered around the world.
+These are how characters/villages/bossfights/etc are placed.
+Outposts also change over time, triggered by quests.
+These changes are represented by "stages", each of which is a delta from the prior stage.

 ## Campaign File Location